 China has a well thought through plan.
 The United States does not.
 China has followed a highly successful five-year national planning approach to economic development pioneered by many other East Asian nations including Singapore, Korea and Taiwan in particular.

-By thinking long-term and strategically, Singapore, under the leadership of Prime Minister Lee Kuan Yew from 1959 – 1990, transformed from a nation with a weak economy and unstable society into a strong economy and stable society.
+By thinking long-term and strategically, from 1959 – 1990, Prime Minister Lee Kuan Yew transformed Singapore from a nation with a weak economy and unstable society into a nation with a strong economy and stable society.
 In similar fashion, South Korea, which had a per capita GNP at the end of the Korean war less than that of Haiti, Ethiopia, or Yemen, is now the world’s 11th largest economy.

 In each case, economic growth was prioritized over democracy and the protection of human rights.
 But over time, as their economies have leaped ahead and their citizens have become better educated, greater democracy and the protection of human rights have followed.
 One can argue with the costs in terms of democracy and human rights but one cannot deny their economic success.
 One can also debate whether continued economic success and better educated citizens in China will lead to greater democracy and human rights, but that is not the subject of this blog.

 The Chinese economy today is second in the world only to that of the United States.
 This is due in large measure to the central government’s Five Year plan and immense central government spending.
 In the Made in China 2025 initiative, President Xi made clear where he wants to take the country both domestically and globally and the industries in which he intends China to take the lead.
 President Trump has reason to be concerned about this economic juggernaut, and to be frustrated that China has often gained access to advanced technologies from the U.S. and other countries by not abiding by the rules.
 He has the choice to be belligerent or seek common ground for the betterment of both countries and the world.
 The latter approach is essential if our world is ultimately going to survive and prosper.